Club Rules & TKD Tenets

 Uniforms

-• Always wear a clean dobok (uniform) and keep finger nails and toe nails clean and trimmed.
+~ Always wear a clean dobok (uniform) and keep fingernails and toe nails clean and trimmed.
 Come to practice with a clean mind and body.
+Please note that the dobuk can be washed regularly the belt is never to be washed.

-• Students may only wear a clean t-shirt under their dobok, no street clothes or sweats are permitted.
-Exceptions are allowed for religious and cultural reasons.
+~ Students may only wear a clean, short sleeved t-shirt under their dobok, no street clothes or sweats are permitted.
+Exceptions will be made to allow students to conform with religious or cultural requirements.

-• Your belt is a sign of achievement and respect.
-Your belt should never be discarded or used as a toy and you should make every effort not let your belt touch the ground.
+~ Your belt is a sign of achievement and respect.
+Your belt should never be discarded and you should make every effort not let your belt touch the ground.

 General

-• Always respect fellow students by observing the following: Never laugh at or make fun of a fellow student.
+~ Always respect fellow students by observing the following: Never laugh at or make fun of a fellow student.
 Never display a bad temper toward a fellow student.
-Bullying or intimidation of fellow students will not be tolerated and will result in suspension of training privileges.

-• Master Large and Master Berakos, in consultation with appropriate Instructors, will assess when each student is ready for their next exam.
+~ Master Large alone will assess when each student is ready for their next exam.

 Parents

-• Parents are asked to encourage regular attendance at class.
+~ Parents are encouraged to observe their children’s training and to encourage attendance at class.

-• Please feel free to discuss your child’s behaviour and needs, including those experienced outside the club, with Master Large or Master Berakos at any time.
+~ Parents are asked to encourage only those positive behaviours that will advance the student’s practice and general well being.
+Please feel free to discuss your child’s behavior and needs, including those experienced outside the dojang, with Master Large at any time.

 Tenets of Taekwondo